 - A series of optional skills-building webinars on blogging, video and photography, teaching techniques and other professional development or cultural topics.

-In addition, accepted applicants conduct a one-on-one session with a member of the GEI staff to craft an individual work plan that charts specific goals and desired outcomes for the twelve-week internship.
+In addition, accepted applicants conduct a one-on-one session with a member of the GEI staff to craft an individual work plan that charts specific goals and desired outcomes for the 8-week internship.
 Those sessions will be scheduled individually.